 Paris, France’s capital, is the city of light with its circular design, and enlightened culture of art, fashion, and architectural monuments.
 Paris is home to over 5,000 restaurants, world-famous museums like Le Louvre, amazing landmarks like the Eiffel Tower, and the finest fashion houses.

-We seek out unique French destinations, plying the inland waterways by boat through France’s elaborate canal system, exploring Burgundy Valley via bicycle, touring beautiful vineyards in the countryside during “vendages” the fall harvest of covetous grapes, and to historic cathedrals and chateaux along the way.
+We seek out unique French destinations, plying the inland waterways by boat through France’s elaborate canal system, exploring Burgundy Valley via boat and bicycle, touring beautiful vineyards in the countryside during “vendages” the fall harvest of covetous grapes, and to historic cathedrals and chateaux along the way.
+Another wonderful holiday is Boating France’s Canal Du Midi.

-Enjoy our reviews of touring historic towns of Dijon, Beaune, Auxerre, medieval villages like Clamecy and Noyers-sur-Serein – which resembles a French fairy tale, and between the Burgundy Valley and Paris – amazing châteaux and palaces like Fontainebleau.
+Enjoy our reviews of touring historic towns of Dijon, Beaune, Auxerre, medieval villages like Clamecy and Noyers-sur-Serein – which resembles a French fairy tale, and between the Burgundy Valley and Paris – amazing châteaux and palaces like Fontainebleau and Chambord in La Loire.

 French travel tips: